trongbach672011-ux/EpistForge/README.md

   --limitation "Only the registered benchmark was evaluated"
 ```

-A final report can be generated only after the required gates pass:
+Validation fails if the required evidence, verification, novelty, or writing checks are incomplete.

+Once the gates pass, generate the report:

 ```bash
 research-tool report \